Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Introduction

-where $H=H^T$ and $H \succ 0$.
-(Throughout, we use ``$\succ$'' to denote positive definite.)
-In particular, exact linesearch limited-memory quasi-Newton methods that generate search directions parallel to those of the method of preconditioned conjugate gradients (PCG) are considered.
-Under exact linesearch parallel search directions imply identical iterates.
+We envisage the use of the limited-memory quasi-Newton methods as an accelerator for a direct solver when solving a sequence of systems of linear equations.
+E.g., when the direct solver and the iterative solver can be run in parallel, and where the preconditioner is updated when the direct solver is faster for some system of linear equations in the sequence.

+We mainly propose a framework for the construction of reduced-Hessian limited-memory quasi-Newton methods.
+To give an indication of their potential we construct two examples in this framework for which we give numerical results.

 Limited-memory quasi-Newton methods have previously been studied by various authors, e.g., as memory-less quasi-Newton methods by Shanno \cite{Sha78n}, limited-memory BFGS (L-BFGS) by Nocedal \cite{Noc80n} and more recently as limited-memory reduced-Hessian methods by Gill and Leonard \cite{GilLeo03}.
 In contrast, we specialize to exact linesearch methods for problems on the form (\ref{eq:QP}).
 The model method is PCG, which is interpreted as a particular quasi-Newton method as is done by e.g., Shanno \cite{Sha78n} and Forsgren and Odland \cite{ForOdl18}.
 We start from a result by Forsgren and Odland \cite{ForOdl18}, which provides necessary and sufficient conditions on the Hessian approximation for exact linesearch methods on (\ref{eq:QP}) to generate search directions that are parallel to those of PCG.
 The focus is henceforth directly on Hessian approximations with this property.
 The approximations are described by a novel compact representation which contains explicit matrices together with gradients and search directions as vector components.
 The framework for the compact representation is first given for the full Broyden class where we consider unconstrained optimization problems on the form